google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_map-route.md

 ### Options

 ```
+      --async             Don't wait for the action to complete on the server before returning
   -h, --help              help for map-route
       --hostname string   Hostname for the route
       --path string       URL Path for the route